Charles Taylor (Liberian politician)

 In May 2012, Taylor was sentenced to 50 years in prison.
 Reading the sentencing statement, Presiding Judge Richard Lussick said: "The accused has been found responsible for aiding and abetting as well as planning some of the most heinous and brutal crimes in recorded human history."

 Early life

 Taylor was born in Arthington, a town near the capital of Monrovia, Liberia, on 28 January 1948, to Nelson and Yassa Zoe (Louise) Taylor.
 He attended The Newman School in his early years.
 He took the name "Ghankay" later on, possibly to please and gain favor with indigenous Liberians.
 His mother was a member of the Gola ethnic group, part of the 95% of the people who are indigenous to Liberia.
-According to most reports, his father was an Americo-Liberian who worked as a teacher, sharecropper, lawyer and judge.
+According to some reports, his father was an Americo-Liberian who worked as a teacher, sharecropper, lawyer, and judge.

 In 1977, Taylor earned a degree at Bentley College in Waltham, Massachusetts, United States.